taskinen/nheqminer/README.md

 # Equihash miner for NiceHash compiled with CPU_XENONCAT support.

 Based on latest source as of image build time.
-Compiles in Ubuntu 16.04.

 Source code and instructions: https://github.com/nicehash/nheqminer